 A cat-only Veterinary clinic is what I recommend...click HERE to read more and I think you'll agree.
 I found my feline friendly Veterinary through Catvets.com.
+The Pet Annual Wellness Plan (PAW) for your kitty is also a good idea to keep your fur-baby healthy and happy at every stage of life.
 In the event of an emergency, be prepared and keep an emergency clinic number on hand.

 Kitty Cature Cattery accepts pickups only, no delivery and/or off-site transaction sites.
 You must have a face to face meeting with me, the breeder, before finalizing the transfer of kitten(s).
 This assures compliance with The United States Department of Agriculture Animal and Plant Health Inspection Service.
 Kitty Cature is not a retail pet store.
 This is a passionate hobby.

-Each adopted Kitten will go home with a complementary kitten care package including the following: kitten food, cat treat recipes, toys that he/she is familiar with, and other miscellaneous items to help make the transition of your new fur-baby easier!
+Each adopted Kitten will go home with a complementary kitten care package including the following: kitten food, a set of feeding bowls, toys that he/she is familiar with, and other miscellaneous items to help make the transition of your new fur-baby easier!
 Pictured below is an example of what one looks like.

 Each adopted kitten will go home with their up-to-date vaccination records along with a health guarantee (explained in my Contract).

 You will need a cat carrier.
 It is always safer for a pet to travel in a carrier while in a car.
-I will NOT let any of my kittens leave without a carrier.
-It is not okay to hold the kitten in the car.
+I will NOT let any of my kittens leave without a carrier, especially from the house to the car because Lil' kitty could escape.
 Kittens are usually scared and can easily get hurt if not placed securely in a carrier.
 I have cardboard carriers available to purchase for $10.00 (pictured below).

 Naturally, everyone in the family, especially the kids, will be excited to see the new arrival.
 Children should be asked to meet the new kitty calmly and quietly.
 Have them sit on the floor and allow the kitten to come to them to investigate.
 Have the child hold out a hand to be sniffed or pull a toy around for it to see.
 Cats are, by nature, highly territorial, which means they need a place to call their own: it is important to their emotional well-being.
-It is best to keep your kitten in one room such as your bedroom for the first few days (remember to put a litter box and food/water bowls in the room with the kitten).
-Cats love their homes, and you too, of course!
+It is best to have a special "kitty corner" ready when he/she arrives that has toys, (especially interactive toys), a tower and a cubby hole.
+This way your kitty will feel safe in this area and can watch until ready to interact with the new family. (remember to put a litter box and food/water bowls close by).

 Your goal is to help make your furry family member feels comfortable and safe as quickly as possible.
 Your new kitten is already in a state of stress from the being put in the carrier without momma or siblings, the scary car ride, and having been brought to a new home with new people in strange surroundings.
 Be sure that you continue with the same food and litter your new kitten is used to as they are undergoing enough changes as it is.
 Just as you wouldn't leave a toddler home alone to run around unsupervised, it doesn't make sense to leave kittens unsupervised either.
 You would be surprised at the places they can find to hide that you didn't know existed.
 Some shy cats and kittens may hide under a piece of furniture while others will be ready to come out and explore right away.
 Spend as much time as possible in the room with the kitten, speaking gently and soothingly, but don't try to force it out of hiding.
 The cat will let you know when it is ready to begin exploring more of the house.